Remote Access without Port Forwarding – SSH from outside LAN

 What is SSH?

-How Do SSH Work?
+How Does SSH Work?

-SSH connects from a client applications such as Putty to an SSH server such as OpenSSH Server.
+SSH connects from client applications such as Putty to an SSH server such as OpenSSH Server.
 SSH was designed to be a replacement for telnet which is also an application layer protocol due to security reasons as Telnet sessions were unencrypted; which sent all the information in plain text.